canankarakoc/canankarakoc/content/illustration/heart/index.md

 title: Heart
 ---

-Breakup hurts.
-Because the pain of it activates the same part of the brain as physical pain.
+Rejections hurt.
+Because the pain of heartbreak activates the same part of the brain as physical pain.